 Goal 5.
 Develop the Commission into a sustainable operating organization.

-- Work with federal legislators and the National Park Service to establish a reliable federal source of operating funds for the Commission.
+• Work with federal legislators and the National Park Service to raise the federal funding authorization limit of the Commission.